stephangriesel/telerik-blogs/how-to-select-a-react-grid.md

 ## Must Have Features in a React Grid

 As someone who has constantly worked on teams where I have been asked to really push the envelope of what is possible for a grid, I have found the KendoReact grid to always meet my needs and then some.
-As well there are other grids on the market so let's go through a laundry list of things you should look for in a React Grid.
+Let's go through a laundry list of things you should look for in a React Grid.
 I think mostly about my time building line of business applications for a large auto manufaturer.
 We had a massive inventory system and many of our views required a grid.
-These are the features that I would not have been able to work with if I didn't have them.
+A lot of my reccomended features come from the many requiremnts I have seen time after time building real grids in real applications.

 ### Basic Sort, Filter and Paging Options